About Your Implantable Loop Recorder (ILR)

 You may need to avoid eating or drinking anything for 4 hours before your procedure.
 Follow your healthcare provider’s instructions.

-Follow your healthcare provider’s instructions for taking medications
+Follow your healthcare provider’s instructions for taking medicine

-Your healthcare provider will tell you which medications to take before your procedure.
+Your healthcare provider will tell you which medicine to take before your procedure.
 Follow their instructions.
-Do not stop taking any medications unless your healthcare provider tells you to do so.
+Do not stop taking any medicine unless your healthcare provider tells you to.

-First, your healthcare provider will give you an injection (shot) of a local anesthetic (A-nes-THEH-tik).
-A local anesthetic is a medication that numbs an area of your body.
+First, your healthcare provider will give you an injection (shot) of local anesthesia (A-nes-THEE-zhuh).
+Local anesthesia is medicine that numbs an area of your body.

 Once the area is numb, your healthcare provider will make a small incision (cut) in your skin.
 For most people, the incision is on the left upper chest.
 They’ll make a small space for the ILR under your skin and place the ILR there.
 Then, they’ll close the incision with sutures (stitches) or Dermabond® (surgical glue).
 They’ll put a small bandage over the incision.

-The procedure to get your ILR will take about 30 to 60 minutes.
+The procedure will take about 30 to 60 minutes.

 Your healthcare provider will ask you if you have any pain.
-If you do, they will give you medication to help manage it.
-You can also take an over-the-counter pain medication (pain medication you buy without a prescription).
+If you do, they will give you medicine to help manage it.
+You can also take an over-the-counter pain medicine (pain medicine you buy without a prescription).
 Your healthcare provider will give you more specific instructions if you need them.

-You will be able to go home the same day as your procedure.
-You will need a responsible care partner to take you home.
+You’ll be able to go home the same day as your procedure.
+You’ll need a responsible care partner to take you home.

 What to do while you have an ILR

-- You don’t need to follow any special precautions while you have an ILR.
-You can do all your usual activities.
+You don’t need to follow any special precautions while you have an ILR.
+You can do all your normal activities.

 When to call your healthcare provider